-How to Select the Print Server (AppleTalk/EtherTalk)
+How to Select the Print Server (AppleTalk/ EtherTalk)

-Once the print server is connected on your network and the printer is powered on, the Brother print server's AppleTalk service name (default is BRN\xxxxxx\P1\AT, where xxxxxx is the last six digits of the Ethernet address (MAC address) should appear in the Chooser.
+Once the print server is connected on your network and the printer is powered on, the Brother print server's AppleTalk service name (default is $\texttt{BRN}\\texttt{xxxxxx}\\texttt{P1}\\texttt{AT}$ , where xxxxxx is the last six digits of the Ethernet address (MAC address) should appear in the Chooser.

-- You can find the service name and MAC address by printing out the printer configuration page.
-Refer to the Quick Setup Guide for information on how to print the configuration page on your print server. - 1 Open the Chooser from the Apple Menu on the Macintosh, and then click on the LaserWriter icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel).
+- You can find the service name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 1 Open the Chooser from the Apple Menu on the Macintosh®, and then click on the LaserWriter8 icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel). - 2 Select BRN\xxxxxx\P1\AT, then click Create. xxxxxx is the last six digits of the Ethernet address. - 3 Close the Chooser program.
+You should now be able to print from the Macintosh®. - If you cannot see the print server, first make sure that your cabling is correct and that you have enabled EtherTalk from your Macintosh® Network Control Panel.

-Figure 2 Macintosh Chooser

-2 Click on the appropriate print server and close the Chooser program.
-You should now be able to print from the Macintosh.

-f you cannot see the print server, first make sure that your cabling is correct and that you have enabled EtherTalk from your Macintosh Network Control Panel.
 You may also need to force the print server into the correct AppleTalk zone using the BRAdmin application or a web browser.